-There are two very important things to understand about this request:
+There are two very important things to understand about these proposals:

 Informational webpage paid for by Rockford Public Schools, 350 N. Main Street, Rockford, MI 49341